dylan-keyt/abcdigital/README.md

 ## Summary

 This is my submission for ABC's coding exercise.
-I spent one and a half days working on it, give or take.
+I spent a couple of days working on it, give or take.

 Please see [ARCHITECTURE.md](./ARCHITECTURE.md) for more information on tech decisions and what I would aim to achieve with more time.